Mayank-Jain-1/SpoonFed/README.md

 - More precisely the newer things i learnt from this includes Bootstrap.
 (Better usage and got familiar with bootstrap and its grid system and using SASS to configure its varaibles)
 - OAuth .
 I got to learn about how website authorize with other social media websites like google.
 How a JWT token works and where it is stored.
 - Using Auth0.
 Using Auth0 library to integrate Authorization in the app.
+- Making projects with Google Workspace and Facebook Developers.
+Using the APPID, CLient ID and using them in the Auth0 application.
+And then further using them into the application.
+- Setting up domains for both development and production for auth0 and Google, Facebook projects.
+- EmailJS.
+Using email js to send an email to a receipent specified.
+- CRUD Operations in MongoDb

+## Deployment using VERCEL
+- The backend which is the [spoon-fed/server](https://github.com/Mayank-Jain-1/SpoonFed.github.io/tree/master/server) at https://spoon-fed-server.vercel.app/ which initially doesnt return anything at the base url.
+- The front end which is the [spoon-fed/client](https://github.com/Mayank-Jain-1/SpoonFed.github.io/tree/master/client) at https://spoon-fed.vercel.app/
+- The front end is proxied to the backend server which is https://spoon-fed-server.vercel.app/.
+So that CORS policy is not violated.
+And to get and post data.
+- Environment variables are all set in the Vercel Project Settings both for front end and the backend.

+## Difficulties faced
+- I really dont like bootstrap as i have been using tailwind in the past which i feel is much superior than bootstrap.
+- Making the project APP for the facebook developers and setting up the domains for development purposes.
+- Deploymment on vercel.
+For some time i was not able to proxy to the backend.
+ALso environment variables were also not woeking.
+Later these were discovered as settings in vercel project and the proxy to be added in the vercel.json object.
+- Testing the EmailJS email system as you only get 200 emails per month in the free account.
+So i had to be very carefull and not overuse the api.